openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 The PipelineRun will always run in the namespace of the Repository CRD associated with the repo that generated the event.

-You can follow the execution of your PipelineRun with the [tkn pac](../cli/#install) cli :
+You can monitor the execution using the command line with the [tkn pac](../cli/#install) CLI :

 ```console
 tkn pac logs -n my-pipeline-ci -L